Body composition: Skin folds

 A common skin fold method is by using gun style calipers to measure the thickness of subcutaneous fat in multiple places on the body.
 This includes the abdominal area, the subscapular region, arms, buttocks and thighs.
 These measurements are then used to estimate total body fat.

 Ultrasound

 Ultrasound has also been used to measure subcutaneous fat thickness, and by using multiple points an estimation of body composition can be made.
 Ultrasound has the advantage of being able to also directly measure muscle thickness and quantify intramuscular fat.
+In the abdomen, ultrasonography is a useful tool for quantifying both subcutaneous and visceral fat.
+Ultrasonography has many advantages over CT scan and MRI as it is non-invasive and doesn't utilize ionizing radiation, making it more accessible to special populations.

 Quantitative magnetic resonance

 Quantitative magnetic resonance (QMR) applies a magnetic field to the body and measures the difference in relaxation rates of hydrogen atoms within fat versus lean mass.
 It functions similarly to magnetic resonance imaging (MRI) but instead of providing an image like MRI, QMR gives quantities of fat mass, lean mass, and total body water.
 QMR is also widely used for body composition analysis of animals, including laboratory animals like mice, and wildlife including birds.